 by Ron Kurtus (revised 19 October 2013)

-A transformer is an electrical device that is used to change the voltage in alternating current (AC) electrical circuits.
+A transformer is an electric device that is used to change the voltage in alternating current (AC) electric circuits.
 The ability of this device to change voltage is a major advantage of AC electricity over direct current (DC).

 A simple transformer consists of a dual electromagnet, where there are two sets of wires wrapped around it for the input and output voltages.
 The electromagnet may be in the form of a straight iron rod, horseshoe, or donut shaped.
 The output voltage is a function of the input voltage and the ratio of the number of turns of the wire.